 CNC Machining A.A.S.
-(Formerly Computer Aided Manufacturing) Associate of Applied Science

 CNC Machining A.A.S. is designed to prepare students as entry-level machinists.
 Students will study machining processes and procedures using lathes, mills, and precision grinders.
 Students will be prepared to enter the work force as entry-level CNC operators, CNC programmers, CAD/CAM technicians, and manual machinists.
 Students will be prepared for machining jobs in many areas including transportation, energy industry, aerospace, job shop, and tool and die making.